usnistgov/800-63-3/sp800-63c/sec8_security.md

 -   *Assertion repudiation by the subscriber* – To mitigate this threat, the IdP issues holder-of-key assertions, rather than bearer assertions.
     The subscriber can then prove possession of the asserted key to the RP.
-If the asserted key matches the subscriber’s presented key, it will be proof to all parties involved that it was the subscriber who authenticated to the RP rather than a compromised IdP impersonating the subscriber.
+If the asserted key matches the subscriber's presented key, it will be proof to all parties involved that it was the subscriber who authenticated to the RP rather than a compromised IdP impersonating the subscriber.